zytbeyond/mcp-partner-hub/docs/comparison.md

 - Hybrid transactional and analytical processing (HTAP) workloads
 - Systems that need MySQL compatibility with distributed capabilities
 - Applications that need to scale out without complex sharding

+### When to use MongoDB
+- Applications with flexible schema requirements
+- Working with JSON or document-oriented data
+- Projects requiring fast development iterations
+- Applications needing horizontal scaling for reads
+- Complex data aggregation and analytics on document data

+### When to use Apache Doris
+- High-performance analytical workloads
+- Real-time OLAP applications
+- Interactive dashboards and reporting
+- Systems requiring SQL compatibility with MPP architecture
+- Applications needing fast query response on large datasets

+### When to use Confluent
+- Event-driven architectures
+- Real-time data streaming applications
+- Systems requiring message queuing and event processing
+- Applications needing to process data in motion
+- Integration of multiple data sources and sinks

+### When to use PagerDuty
+- DevOps and SRE teams managing incidents
+- Organizations requiring on-call scheduling and rotation
+- Teams needing automated escalation policies
+- Systems requiring incident response coordination
+- Applications needing to integrate alerting across tools

 ### When to use Clickzetta
 - Retail and e-commerce data analytics